Please note that the first application deadline for the Director's Internship program has passed.

 APPLICATION REQUIREMENTS: Applicants will be required to submit a resume (one page), statement of interest (one page), and two references.
 Learn more here.

-APPLICATION DEADLINE: Applications must be received by Sunday, February 7, 2021 at 11:59pm ET.
+Round 1: Applications must be received by Sunday, February 7, 2021 at 11:59pm ET.
 Students may apply to a maximum of TWO Director’s Internship positions before the February 7th deadline.

 FORMAT: In light of the ongoing public health crisis, the IOP is arranging internships that are able to be conducted remotely.
 At this point, we assume all summer 2021 internships will be conducted remotely.